Carlito (wrestler)

-Carlos Edwin Colón Jr. (born February 21, 1979) is a Puerto Rican professional wrestler.
-He is best known for his time with WWE, under the ring name Carlito.
-He is currently making appearances for multiple promotions, including Qatar Pro Wrestling where he is the current QPW Tag Team Champions with Chris Masters.
+Carlos Edwin Colón Coates Jr. (born February 21, 1979), better known by his ring name Carlito Colón or simply Carlito, is a Puerto Rican professional wrestler.
+As of June 2025, he is signed to World Wrestling Council (WWC).
+He is best known for his tenures in WWE.

-Colón is a member of the Colón wrestling family, being the son of Carlos Colón.
-He debuted in his father's promotion, World Wrestling Council (WWC), eventually winning WWC Universal Heavyweight Championship 17 times, and WWC Puerto Rico Heavyweight Championship once.
-During the early years of his career, he made appearances for the X Wrestling Federation and Funking Conservatory, winning his first international championship for the second.
+He is a member of the Colón wrestling family, being the son of Carlos Colón.
+He made his debut for World Wrestling Council (WWC) in 1999, winning the WWC Universal Heavyweight Championship 17 times and the WWC Puerto Rico Heavyweight Championship twice.
+During the early years of his career, he made appearances for the X Wrestling Federation and Funking Conservatory, winning his first international championship with the latter.

-In 2003, Colón signed a developmental contract with WWE, and worked for the promotion until 2010.
+In 2003, Colón signed a developmental contract with WWE.
 He worked in its developmental territory Ohio Valley Wrestling (OVW) for 16 months, mostly wrestling in tag team matches while making appearances in WWC.
 In October 2004, he made his main roster debut.
 He went on to become a one-time United States Champion and one-time Intercontinental Champion, and was part of both the Raw and SmackDown brands.
 He is the only wrestler to win a championship on two separate debuts in WWE and the second Puerto Rican wrestler (after Pedro Morales) to hold the Intercontinental Championship.
-At WrestleMania 25, Colón and his brother Primo became the only tag team to unify the WWE Tag Team Championships and World Tag Team Championships.
-In 2021, Colón made two appearances with WWE, first as an entrant in the Royal Rumble and another the following night on Raw.
+At WrestleMania 25, Colón and his brother Primo unified the WWE Tag Team Championship and World Tag Team Championship as the Unified WWE Tag Team Championship before leaving WWE in May 2010.
+In 2021, Colón briefly returned to WWE, first as an entrant in the Royal Rumble and then the following night on Raw.
+He then returned in May 2023 at Backlash to assist Bad Bunny and the Latino World Order (LWO).
+Following this, Colón re-signed with WWE, but it was not until Fastlane that same year in October when he reappeared as the LWO's mystery tag team partner.
+Following his subsequent turning on the LWO, he joined The Judgement Day and remained a member until his departure in June 2025.